AnyBody/anybody-tutorial/Scaling/lesson3.md

 };§
 ```

-The AnyFunTransform3DLin2 object allows us to build a transform that
+The `AnyFunTransform3DLin2` object allows us to build a transform that
-fits a set of source and target landmarks in a least-squares manner as
+fits a set of source and target landmarks in a least-squares manner.
-mentioned before.
 The object constructs a linear transforms in a full
 affine (linear transformation with translation, rotation, size-scaling
 and skewing, i.e. 12 degrees of freedom), uniform (orthogonal rotation
 with uniform scaling and translation, i.e., 9 d.o.f.), or rigid-body